Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 Easy explanations through analogies and visual elements

 Yalco, the master of explanation who makes even the most difficult concepts easy to understand!
-With years of accumulated know-how, he will help you understand all patterns at once.
+With years of accumulated know-how, he helps you grasp all patterns at once.
 You can easily learn patterns through intuitive graphics and perfect examples, without complex explanations or class diagrams.

-The course moves quickly by skipping unnecessary steps like live coding, while providing a highly readable learning experience through subtitles and code highlighting applied to every video.
-You can master everything from object-oriented concepts to 25 design patterns in a condensed 3-hour lecture.
+The course progresses quickly by skipping unnecessary steps like live coding, while providing a highly readable learning experience through subtitles and code highlighting applied to every video.
+You can learn everything from object-oriented concepts to 25 different patterns in a condensed lecture series under 3 hours.

 What you will learn